rschristopher/rschristopher.github.io/src/criticisms/inequality.md

-However, knowledge of the morality of Bitcoin can help guide us as individual seeking truth in order to live moral lives.
+However, knowledge of the morality of Bitcoin can help guide us as individuals seeking truth in order to live moral lives.